I learned from your history to appreciate your strength.

 Loud threats and the clinking of glass bottles is a sound that now forever haunts my mind.

-Mama it’s late and I can’t sleep, but the monster I’m scared of isn’t under my bed, he’s watching tv in the living room.
+Mama, it’s late and I can’t sleep, but the monster I’m scared of isn’t under my bed, he’s watching television in the living room.

 I’m trying to understand mama, why do you let him talk to you like that?